-- A. Minimum Parcel Size, Density and uses. - (1) Residential density in the PUD-M District shall not exceed five dwelling units per acre.
+A. Density and uses.

+- (1) Residential density in the PUD-M District shall not exceed five dwelling units per acre.
 The total number of residential units shall be determined by multiplying the overall acreage of the development proposed for residential use by five.
-For purposes of calculating density, lands located in the one-hundred-year floodplain or occupied by tidal or nontidal wetlands shall not be included.
-Density for those portions of sites with constrained or steep slopes shall be adjusted in accordance with Section 155-59A.

-- (2) Land in any PUD-M development may be designated for commercial/retail use.
-Retail stores in excess of 10,000 square feet are special exception and shall be evaluated as described in Article $\underline{V}$ . - (3) Land in any PUD-M development may be designated for light industrial or office use. - (4) Any land designated for commercial/retail use or light industrial or office use shall be subtracted from the gross acreage of the site and shall not be included in calculating permitted residential density. - (5) The minimum parcel size that may be designated PUD-M is 5 acres - B. Minimum yard, lot size, type of dwelling unit, height and frontage requirements for each use in the PUD shall be waived, provided that the spirit and intent of this chapter are upheld in the total development for the PUD.
+For purposes of calculating density, lands located in the 100-year floodplain or occupied by tidal or non-tidal wetlands shall not be included. - (2) Land in any PUD-M development may be designated for commercial/retail use.
+Retail stores in excess of 10,000 square feet are conditional uses and shall be evaluated as described in Article V. - (3) Land in any PUD-M development may be designated for light industrial or office use. - (4) Any land designated for commercial/retail use or light industrial or office use shall be subtracted from the gross acreage of the site and shall not be included in calculating permitted residential density.

+- B. Minimum yard, lot size, type of dwelling unit, height and frontage requirements for each use in the PUD shall be waived, provided that the spirit and intent of this chapter are upheld in the total development for the PUD.
 The Mayor and Council may, at their discretion, require that adherence to minimum zone requirements be accomplished within all or a portion of the perimeter of the site and shall exercise ultimate discretion as to whether the total development plan does comply with the spirit and intent of this chapter and any design guidelines identified in the Town Development Design Manual that they may consider appropriate to the particular development. - C. In all cases, open space shall be provided in minimum amounts of at least 30% of the total area of each PUD.
-Such open space will be for dedication to the Town or for common ownership by the residents of that planned unit development. - (1) Common open space shall be provided in the form of internal open space and peripheral open space.
-Internal open spaces should contain a minimum area of 5,000 square feet and should be of a distinct geometric shape, generally rectilinear or square, bounded by streets with curbside parking on a minimum of 50% of its perimeter. - (2) Internal open spaces should be designed as village commons, town square, or urban parks and should be designed as active gathering places for residents and should include places for strolling, sitting, social interaction and informal recreation. - (3) Internal open spaces should be landscaped such that a minimum of 80% of the area is covered with trees, shrubs, lawn and ground cover.
-Landscaping should utilize elements such as formal gardens, walkways, monuments, gazebos, fountains, park benches, and pedestrian-scale lampposts. - D. Home occupations are permitted.
-See § 155-14.
+Such open space will be for dedication to the town or for common ownership by the residents of that planned unit development. - (1) Common open space shall be provided in the form of internal open space and peripheral open space.
+Internal open spaces should contain a minimum area of 5,000 square feet and should be of a distinct geometric shape, generally rectilinear or square, bounded by streets with curb side parking on a minimum of 50% of its perimeter. - (2) Internal open spaces should be designed as village commons, town square, or urban parks and should be designed as active gathering places for residents and should include places for strolling, sitting, social interaction and informal recreation.

+- (3) Internal open spaces should be landscaped such that a minimum of 80% of the area is covered with trees, shrubs, lawn and groundcover.
+Landscaping should utilize elements such as formal gardens, walkways, monuments, gazebos, fountains, park benches, and pedestrian scale lamp posts. - D. Home occupations are permitted.
+See $\sim 155-15$.

-§ 155-22.
+~ 155-22.
 Open space criteria.